whitejv/MilanoWaterProject/README.md

 - ---->sudo apt update
 - ---->sudo apt upgrade
 - ---->sudo rpi-eeprom-update -a
+- ---->Add PCIE_PROBE=1 to the eeprom, (Run sudo rpi-eeprom-config --edit command, then add this line, then press CTRL+O to write change to file, press CTRL+X to exit, then reboot)
 - ->sudo nano /boot/firmware/config.txt
 - ---->add the following line:  dtparam=pciex1_gen=3
 - ->sudo reboot